njordhov/react-blockstack/DEVELOPMENT.md

 https://www.npmjs.com/package/react-blockstack

+First test in the example or another local project (see other section).

 To publish a new version, first build the distribution and update the version:

     npm run build
     npm version [patch | minor | major] npm publish

-# Use react-blockstack in a local project
+# Test react-blockstack in a local project

 During development of this package, it can be used/tested in a local project without first publishing to npm (but see issues below).

 1. In this directory, execute:

+    npm run build
     npm link

 2. In the dependent project top directory, execute: